hlandau/acmetool/_doc/SCHEMA.md

   - it does not relate to any known certificate, and
   - it was not recently created or imported.
 The definition of "recently" is implementation-specific.

+### Revocation

+A certificate is revoked by creating an empty file "revoke" in the certificate directory and reconciling.

 Identifiers
 -----------